IELTS Speaking Samples and Answers

 Q. What are some possible disadvantages of buying things from online shops?

 Answer: There are several disadvantages to buying things from online shops.
-The major one is probably the "delivery" as most of the times, delivery doesn’t arrive on time, and even if it arrives on time, the product/the product package gets damaged.
-Then, of course, the price of the product is also an issue as it gets higher because of adding the shipping charge with it.
+The major one is probably the "delivery" as most of the time, delivery doesn’t arrive on time, and even if it arrives on time, the product/the product package gets damaged.
+Then, of course, the price of the product is also an issue as it gets higher because of adding the shipping charge to it.
 Finally, there are also chances of being scammed as the delivered products can be inferior in quality to the products that are shown on the websites.

 Discussion topic: "The culture of consumerism".